Brownsville police investigating ‘suspicious death’ of 16-year-old male

 Brownsville police are investigating the "suspicious death" of a 16-year-old male, the department announced Friday morning.

-Police say at about 3:30 a.m., the teen was dropped off at the emergency room at Valley Baptist Medical Center by several other juveniles.
+Police say at about 3:30 a.m., the body of the 16-year-old was dropped off at the Valley Baptist Medical Center emergency room by several other juveniles.

-The other juveniles left the hospital once they dropped off the teen.
+The other juveniles left the hospital once they dropped off the teen, who was reportedly dead on arrival.

-Brownsville Police Department Criminal Investigations Unit is on scene and the investigation is ongoing.
+"The juvenile does not have any signs of foul play, does not have any bruises," said investigator Martin Sandoval, a spokesperson for the Brownsville Police Department.
+"We suspect it is an overdose, but we are waiting on the autopsy report to confirm that."

 News Video